imoutsatsos/uno-choice-plugin/README.md

 1. [pull-request/6](https://github.com/jenkinsci/active-choices-plugin/pull/6): Let "PhantomJS Unit Testing" be able to run on both linux and windows...
-2. [JENKINS-30824](https://issues.jenkins-ci.org/browse/JENKINS-30824): Active Choice Reactive Parameter - radios
+2. [JENKINS-30824](https://issues.jenkins-ci.org/browse/JENKINS-30824): Active Choices Reactive Parameter - radios
 button value not passed to build (thanks to lyen liang for his PR showing how to fix it
 3. [JENKINS-32044](https://issues.jenkins-ci.org/browse/JENKINS-32044): Fail to evaluate Boolean parameter to "on" when checked